MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/cannot-connect-remotely.md

 - Both local and remote connections using Named Pipes protocol as well as local connections using shared memory protocol continue to work fine.

-Additionally the following messages are logged in the SQL Server Errorlog file:
+Additionally, the following messages are logged in the SQL Server Errorlog file:

 - At SQL Server start up: